cilium/cilium/README.md

 enough kernel, check the Documentation of your Linux distribution on how to run Linux kernel 4.9.x or later.

-For more detail on kernel versions, see: [Prerequisites](prerequisites)
+For more detail on kernel versions, see: [Prerequisites][prerequisites]

 <p align="center">
    <img src="Documentation/images/bpf-overview.png" width="508" />